It is a form of amylase found in the saliva of humans and some animals. Another name for this enzyme is salivary amylase.

-The main function of ptyalin is to catalyze the hydrolysis of starch into maltose and dextrin.
+The primary function of ptyalin is to catalyze the hydrolysis of starch into maltose and dextrin.

-As already explained above, the ptyalin enzyme is only produced by the salivary glands, the chamber is located in the oral cavity.
+As explained above, the ptyalin enzyme is only produced by the salivary glands; the chamber is located in the oral cavity.

 Food that enters the mouth automatically stimulates the salivary glands to produce saliva.
-Saliva itself is a very rich ingredient in ptyalin enzymes.
+Saliva itself is a vibrant ingredient in ptyalin enzymes.

-The enzyme ptyalin in saliva breaks down the carbohydrate arrangement into glucose (short chain) just as food begins to be chewed.
+In saliva, the enzyme ptyalin breaks down the carbohydrate arrangement into glucose (short chain) just as food begins to be chewed.

 However, the ptyalin enzyme that falls into the throat will continue to work before food enters the stomach.

-However, while working on the throat, the results and the functioning of the enzyme ptyalin can only reach a small portion of the starch present in the diet.
+However, while working on the throat, the enzyme ptyalin’s results and functioning can only reach a small portion of the starch present in the diet.